de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 - Information for `TransformInfoType` is currently not generated due to inconsistencies in the verification report scheme
 - Extensions are not evaluated due to their dependency to specific profiles
 - The content of Metadata sections is not evaluated with the exception of their well-formedness
+- The reference implementation of the VerificationService (see test environment) might return an unsupported signature result in case of an invalid ASiC container due to some limitations in the dss-lib

 The following issues are known:
 - **[XVAL-1]** When using the paramter `-o` the provided argument has to be a file which is not in the current directory